Ivana505/funky-keyboard/README.md

 ### User Goals

-As a user I would like:
+As a user I would like to:

-- I would like to play at least 10 different songs.
+- Play at least 10 different songs.
-- I would like to hear songs before I start to play.
+- hear songs before I start to play.
-- I would like to see metronome so I can set a speed and follow the beat while I play.
+- See metronome so I can set a speed and follow the beat while I play.
-- I would like to learn how to play the piano.
+- Learn how to play the piano.
-- I would like to see lyrics of the songs.
+- See lyrics of the songs.
-- I would like to be able to record songs I played.
+- Be able to record songs I played.

 ## Design Choices